Mylaana/AresExpedition/README.md

 Card draw on production can be rerolled by refreshing
 Websocket connection error while not in the game
 Project card: Bottom edges visual bug
-Production phase doing 0 (possibly when no base production?)
 CardStatus popup not always getting its font color and size properly

 ## Must have for v1 :